Over 1 day

 - Material choices for a foundation include ground contact-rated wood and poured concrete.

-Whether you pour concrete or build a wooden foundation, use a tape measure and make it slightly larger than the the base of the greenhouse will be when it's finished.
-Allow concrete to completely dry according to manufacturer’s instructions.
+Whether you pour concrete or build a wooden foundation, use a tape measure and make the foundation slightly larger than the base of the greenhouse will be when it's finished.

 Lumber, PVC pipes, aluminum and galvanized steel are often used to make greenhouse frames.